Granada, Spain

 What are the visa & residency requirements in Granada?

 "In order to visit Granada, visitors must obtain a Schengen visa from the Spanish Embassy or Consulate in their home country.
 The process of applying for a visa involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of travel insurance, and proof of sufficient funds.
 In order to obtain residency in Granada, Spain, applicants must apply for a residence permit from the Spanish Embassy or Consulate in their home country.
 The process of applying for residency involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of sufficient funds, proof of health insurance, and proof of accommodation.
-Additionally, applicants must provide evidence of their purpose of stay, such as a job offer or a student visa," remarked one expat in Granada.
+Additionally, applicants must provide evidence of their purpose of stay, such as a job offer or a student visa," said one expat.

 Why do people move to Granada?